deployKF/website/content/guides/getting-started.md

     For more information about configuring Kubeflow Notebooks, see the [Configure Kubeflow Notebooks](./tools/kubeflow-notebooks.md) guide.

+## 3. Platform Deployment

+### About ArgoCD

+[ArgoCD](https://argo-cd.readthedocs.io/en/stable/) is an extremely widely-used tool that helps you programmatically manage the applications deployed on your cluster.

+??? question_secondary "Why does deployKF use Argo CD?"

+    ML Platforms are made up of many interconnected dependencies, and it can be difficult to manage the state of all these components manually.
+    This is where GitOps comes in, it allows us to define the desired state of all the components in a single place, and then use a tool to reconcile the actual state of our cluster to match the defined state.

+    [__Argo CD__](https://argo-cd.readthedocs.io/) is a great tool for this job given its [__widespread adoption__](https://github.com/argoproj/argo-cd/blob/master/USERS.md), and __well designed interface__ for visualizing and managing the current state of your cluster.
+    In the future, we plan to support other Kubernetes GitOps tools (like [Flux CD](https://fluxcd.io/)), but we have initially chosen to use Argo CD due to its overwhelming popularity.

+??? info "Argo CD vs Argo Workflows"

+    It's important to note that _Argo CD_ is NOT the same as _Argo Workflows_, they just have similar names:

+    - [__Argo CD__](https://argo-cd.readthedocs.io/en/stable/) is a __GitOps Tool__, it manages the state of Kubernetes resources
+    - [__Argo Workflows__](https://argoproj.github.io/argo-workflows/) is a __Workflow Engine__, it defines and runs DAG workflows in Pods on Kubernetes

+### About ArgoCD Applications

+The main config for ArgoCD is the [`Application`](https://argo-cd.readthedocs.io/en/stable/user-guide/application-specification/), a Kubernetes [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that specifies Kubernetes manifests that ArgoCD should deploy and manage (typically from a git repository).

+An _"app of apps"_ is a pattern where a single ArgoCD `Application` contains other `Application` definitions, this is typically done to make bootstrapping large applications easier.

+### deployKF Versions

+The "source version" chooses which version of the deployKF generator will be used.
+Each version may include different tools, and may support different versions of external dependencies (like Kubernetes, Istio and cert-manager).

+The [version matrix](../releases/version-matrix.md) lists which tools and dependency versions are supported by each deployKF release.
+Specific information about each release (including important upgrade notes), can be found in the [deployKF generator changelog](../releases/changelog-deploykf.md).

-## 3. Generate & Apply Manifests
+### Generate & Apply Manifests

-After creating your custom values file(s), the method used to generate and apply the deployKF manifests to your Kubernetes cluster will depend on the "mode of operation".
+How you generate and apply the deployKF manifests to your Kubernetes cluster will depend on the ["mode of operation"](#0-modes-of-operation) you have chosen.

-??? steps "Generate & Apply Manifests - ArgoCD Plugin Mode"
+??? steps "Generate & Apply Manifests - _ArgoCD Plugin Mode_ :star:"

-    When using the "ArgoCD plugin" mode, you will need to:
+    To generate and apply the manifests when using ["ArgoCD Plugin Mode"](#0-modes-of-operation), you will need to:

     1. install the [deployKF ArgoCD plugin](https://github.com/deployKF/deployKF/tree/main/argocd-plugin) on your ArgoCD instance
     2. create an app-of-apps which uses the plugin